dheeraj2112/Snowflake_Data_Cloud/End to End Project/README.md

 7. Analysis and Reporting (ETL Code)

 Views or Dynamic tables can be leveraged accordingly for the analytics and reporting or visualization needs.
-This can be done from IICS ETL job or Snowflake specific features as per need.
+This can be done from Snowflake specific features as per need.

 https://github.com/dheeraj2112/Snowflake_Data_Cloud/blob/master/End%20to%20End%20Project/4.Snowflake%20Scripts/4.%20EDW_EXTR%20Views%20and%20Dynamic%20Tables%20for%20Reporting.sql